nivethaa1997/Sales_Data_Dashboard_using_Excel-Pivot_Table/README.md

 # Sales Data Dashboard using Excel (Pivot Table)
-<p align="justify">The main objective of this project is to analyse the sales data and provide recommendations based on the analysis.
-The data used for this project is sourced from kaggle.
+<p align="justify">The main objective of this project is to analyse the sales data and provide recommendations based on the analysis. </p>

+### Dataset Description
+<p align="justify">The data used for this project is sourced from kaggle.
 It is a sample dataset which contains 43743 records.
 It contains sales data of motorcycles between the years 2003 and 2005.
-It includes details like Product Code, Unit Price, Country, State, Territory, Number of units sold, etc.</p>
+It includes details like Product Code, Unit Price, Country, State, Territory, Number of units sold, etc. <a href="https://www.kaggle.com/datasets/kyanyoga/sample-sales-data">View Dataset</a></p>

-### Dataset used
-<a href="https://www.kaggle.com/datasets/kyanyoga/sample-sales-data">View Dataset</a>

 ### Analysis
 <p align="justify">The data is analysed based on years and country.
 A pie chart is used to represent the proportion of sales in each country based on Territory and a line chart is used to represent the variation in sales over the years.
 In addition, for each territory a table is used to represent the numbers based on product quantity and category.</p>